txt/mase/src/doc/READINGrubric.md

 # Reading Rubrix

-When reading a researech paper, it is possible extract certain information from a paper
+When reading a research paper, it is possible extract certain information from a paper

-## Background Data
+## About the Paper

 ## Parts Within a Paper